fieldtrip/website/faq/why_is_there_a_rim_around_the_brain_for_which_the_source_reconstruction_is_not_computed.md

 {% include image src="/assets/img/faq/why_is_there_a_rim_around_the_brain_for_which_the_source_reconstruction_is_not_computed/grid_resolution_high.png" %}

-If you have a low grid resolution, the rim will apear to be wider (see figure below).
+If you have a low grid resolution, the rim will appear to be wider (see figure below).

 {% include image src="/assets/img/faq/why_is_there_a_rim_around_the_brain_for_which_the_source_reconstruction_is_not_computed/grid_resolution_low.png" %}